Promoting Fairness through Hyperparameter Optimization: Introduction

-Currently, standard hyperparameter optimization (HO) and model selection processes are fairness-blind, solely optimizing for predictive accuracy.
-By doing so, these methods unknowingly target models with low fairness (region marked with a red rectangle).
-However, as shown by the plotted Pareto frontier~\citep{Pareto1906}, we can achieve significant fairness improvements at small accuracy costs.
-For instance, model B achieves 44.8\% higher fairness than model A (the model with highest predictive accuracy), at a cost of 0.8\% decrease in predictive accuracy, arguably a better trade-off.
-While current fairness-blind techniques target model A, we aim to target the region of optimal fairness-accuracy trade-offs to which model B belongs.
-Indeed, we observe a large spread over the fairness metric at any level of predictive accuracy, even within this fairness-blind region.
-Thus, it is absolutely possible to select fairer hyperparameter configurations without significant decrease in predictive accuracy.
-This work explores, in the context of a large-scale real-world case-study of account opening fraud, the unfairness that emerges from traditional ML model development, and how to mitigate it with a simple and easily deployed intervention: fairness-aware hyperparameter optimization.
-By making the hyperparameter search fairness-aware while maintaining resource-efficiency, we are enabling ML practitioners to adapt pre-existing business operations to accommodate fairness with controllable extra cost, and without significant implementation friction.
+This work explores, in the context of a large-scale real-world case-study of account opening fraud, the unfairness that emerges from traditional ML model development, and how to mitigate it with a simple and easily deployed intervention: fairness-aware HO.
+By making the hyperparameter search fairness-aware, we enable ML practitioners to adapt pre-existing business operations to accommodate fairness with controllable extra cost and little implementation friction.

-We extend three popular hyperparameter tuners (Random Search, TPE~\citep{Bergstra2011} and Hyperband~\citep{Li2016b}) to optimize for both predictive accuracy and fairness through a weighted scalarization controlled by an $\alpha$ parameter.
-As budget (be it time or computational) is often limited in real-world scenarios, we give special focus to Fairband (our extension to Hyperband), and propose a heuristic to automatically find an adequate $\alpha$ value.
+Figure~\ref{fig:pareto_frontiers} shows the fairness-performance Pareto frontiers~\cite{Pareto1906} obtained from training 10K different hyperparameter configurations of 5 ML algorithms on each of three real-world datasets.
+We observe a large spread over the fairness metric at any level of predictive performance, indicating it is clearly possible to select fairer models without a significant performance decrease.
+Based on this insight, we extend three popular hyperparameter tuners (Random Search, TPE~\cite{Bergstra2011} and Hyperband~\cite{Li2016b}) to optimize for both predictive performance and fairness through a weighted scalarization.
+As budget is often limited in real-world scenarios, we give special focus to Fairband (our extension to Hyperband), and propose a heuristic to automatically find an adequate fairness-performance trade-off using this tuner (dubbed FB-auto).